Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Discussion

 \subsection{Physical feasibility}

+Experimental demonstrations of the SSH model have been reported in various platforms, such as quantum dot arrays~\cite{SSH-QDs}, Rydberg atoms~\cite{meier2016observation}, and superconducting circuits~\cite{cai2019observation}, among others.
+Recently, dynamically modulated SSH models have shown adiabatic edge-to-edge transport of atomic momentum states in synthetic lattices of Bose-Einstein condensates \cite{edge-state-experiment} on the time-scale of hundreds of microseconds.
+In contrast, our proposed protocol offers robust transfer on a nanosecond timescale before decoherence sets in.
+Moreover, DQS provides discretized solutions, which are expected to be more easily implemented in experiments.

-Firstly, demonstrating long-range edge state transfer is feasible across various experimental platforms.
-In the realm of superconducting qubits \cite{mei2018robust}, the engineered hopping strengths, depicted as $t_{1,2}(t)=g_0\mp g_1\cos\Omega t$ similar to our model in Eq. \eqref{eq:hopping_cos}, provide a promising avenue.
-Experimental parameters such as $g_1/2\pi=\SI{250}{MHz}$, $g_0 = g_1$, and $T=\pi/\Omega=\SI{0.2}{\micro s}$ in the adiabatic regime ($\Omega=0.01g_1$) were considered.
-Notably, shortening the operation time to $T=\SI{2}{ns}$ ($\Omega = g_1$) while keeping $g_1$ constant necessitates the addition of CD hoppings between neighbouring sites on sublattice A with a magnitude comparable to $g_1$.
-Tuning this CD driving can be achieved smoothly by varying the current passing through the coupler linking corresponding Xmon qubits \cite{qubit-qubit-interaction1, qubit-qubit-interaction2}, where imaginary couplings are indeed realizable in superconducting qubit setups \cite{qubit-qubit-interaction3}.
+In the realm of superconducting qubits \cite{mei2018robust}, the engineered hopping strengths, depicted as $t_{1,2}(t)=g_0\mp g_1\cos\Omega t$ similarly to our model in Eq. \eqref{eq:hopping_cos}, provide a promising avenue.
+Experimental parameters such as $g_1/2\pi=\SI{250}{MHz}$, $g_0 = g_1$, and $T=\pi/\Omega=\SI{0.2}{\micro s}$ in the adiabatic regime ($\Omega=0.01g_1$) have been considered.
+Notably, shortening the operation time to $T=\SI{2}{ns}$ ($\Omega = g_1$) while keeping $g_1$ constant necessitates the addition of CD hoppings between neighboring sites on sublattice A with a magnitude comparable to $g_1$: these additional hoppings can be implemented by producing a gauge potential via applying geometric phases \cite{Zhang2017-phase}, by means of artificial magnetic fields \cite{magnetic-field-phase}, or by means of angular-momentum states \cite{momentum-phase}, as shown in Fig. \ref{fig:ssh}.
+The tuning of this CD driving can be achieved smoothly by varying the current passing through the coupler linking corresponding Xmon qubits \cite{qubit-qubit-interaction1, qubit-qubit-interaction2}, where imaginary couplings are indeed realizable in superconducting-qubit setups \cite{qubit-qubit-interaction3}.
 Experimental validation of this CD driving has been performed by generating gauge-invariant phases in three-level superconducting quantum circuits \cite{Yuexperiment2021,Paraoanuxperiment2021}.
+On the other hand, the configuration involving sites $A_i$ and $B_i$ in each unit cell, along with $A_{i+1}$---the neighboring site in sublattice A---constitutes the spatial adiabatic passage block of a three-level system, relevant to systems such as cold atoms trapped in optical lattices \cite{atoms-optical-lattice1,atoms-optical-lattice2,atoms-optical-lattice3} and electrons in quantum dots \cite{CTAP,Ban_2018,Ban_2019}.